How do you bake a cake?

 Sanji's isn't a story about growing as a person necessarily, but rather coming to terms with who he already is and the codes of honour that he lives by, both as a chef and as a man.
 Sanji is the Lisa Simpson to Usopp's Bart Simpson, for comparison, his ideals get challenged and reaffirm that it's okay to be himself.

 Anyways, someone bursts through the door, the captive has escaped!
 He, named Gin, rolls up onto a chair demanding to be fed.
-Not liking the thought of anyone going hungry however, Sanji gives Gin food in secret for free.
+Not liking the thought of anyone going hungry, Sanji gives Gin food in secret for free.
 Luffy then wants Sanji to join their crew as his cook, but he refuses, citing that he has his own reasons to stay.

 One of the benefits of this setting is that basically anyone can just show up, lots of bursting through the door happening here.
-The next to burst through the door is Don Krieg, barely managing to return from a 7 day trip from the Grand Line.
+The next to burst through the door is Don Krieg, barely managing to return from a 7 day trip to the Grand Line.
 After receiving some food and regaining his strength, Krieg beats Sanji to the floor.

 It's a showcase of dreams versus reality, of mechanical power versus will power.
 He believes that he will win if he simply has more ships, more men, stronger weapons, and tougher armour.
 He doesn't put much stock into his own strength, whereas all Luffy has is raw determination.